larswww/tis.github.io/_posts/2016-02-16-greg-nance-of-chasefuture.md

 layout: post
 title: Greg Nance of ChaseFuture
 guest: Greg Nance
-description: One of Shanghai's most inspiring entrepreneurs on the challenges of launching a company
+description: One of Shanghai's most inspiring entrepreneurs on the challenges of launching a company  Nance.
+ChaseFuture is an online, mentorship-based, university admissions preparatory service, and Greg is it’s founder and fearless leader.
+If you want to dramatically increase your chances of getting into the University and/or program of you choice, be sure to check out ChaseFuture.
+As for Greg, he’s not really that impressive at all…of course, I’m kidding.
+Greg is rare bird, in the best way possible.
+Sharp as a tack, brimming with confidence, passion, and enthusiasm, Greg is one of those people who after speaking with him, you feel an energy, a charge and an optimism to go out and just Carpe the damn Diem!
+As intelligent as Greg is, he also has another common attribute with many of the great entrepreneur
 logo: chase-future-logo.jpeg
 episode: 21
 date: 20/1/2016